Kristin Cavallari Lets It All Hang Out In Plunging White T-Shirt & Instagram Can’t Deal

 People Magazine reports that Kristen fired the employee who posted her own caption to the photograph and that Kristen felt very bad about the entire situation.

-Perhaps, fans will see which employee was fired and how all of the drama went down on Kristin’s reality TV series, Very Cavallari, which focuses on her and her staff running her business, as well as Kristin’s personal life as a mother and a wife to former NFL quarterback, Jay Cutler.
+Perhaps, fans will see which employee was fired and how all of the drama went down on Kristin’s reality TV series, Very Cavallari, which focuses on her and her staff running her business, as well as Kristin’s personal life as a mother, and a wife to former NFL quarterback, Jay Cutler.

 Meanwhile, fans can see more of Kristin Cavallari’s racy photos by following her on social media.